 Janette Robinson Flint, executive director of Black Women for Wellness in Los Angeles, said the study's findings are proof that she and other black women "can't shop our way out of this problem."

-The more natural s come into fashion, and the more skills black moms have in styling their children's hair in natural hairs, the less vulnerable our children will be to overexposure to toxic chemicals. - Janette Robinson Flint
+The more natural styles come into fashion, and the more skills black moms have in styling their children's hair in natural hairstyles, the less vulnerable our children will be to overexposure to toxic chemicals. - Janette Robinson Flint

 "We also need manufacturers to disclose what's in the products," said Flint, who was not involved in the study.
 "We need some regulatory body to regulate these manufacturers so they don't let them get away with not disclosing what is in the product and then using toxic products."

 She called the study long overdue.
 Researchers have known for years that black girls enter puberty earlier than other girls and that black women have disproportionately higher rates of deadly reproductive cancers, she said.
 Yet little prior research has been done.

 "It's as if our lives do not matter," she said in a phone interview.

 Helm pointed out that she and her team studied only 66 chemicals, just a fraction of those in hair products.
 There's a "universe of other products we really don't know much about," she said.

 Prior research has shown that black women use more hair products than other women and suffer disproportionately from uterine fibroids, early puberty and infertility, Helm said.
 In addition, their rates of endometrial and breast cancers are on the rise.

 The current study can't prove that the presence of endocrine disrupting chemicals in hair products actually causes these or other problems.
 But the study does point to them as a potential source, Helm said.